-One useful tip is to focus on where the work gets done.
-This could be where the knife peels the skin off the potato, where the brush touches the wall as you paint, or where the text appears on the screen, or your fingers touch the keys as you type.
-Another tip is to take a brief pause at the end of each task, before consciously beginning a new task.
-A simple mindful breath will do.
+As you experiment with focusing on one thing at a time, you’ll soon notice that the habit of multi-tasking soon tries to take over and that it’s surprisingly difficult.
+One useful tip is to focus on “where the work gets done”.
+For instance, this could be where the knife peels the skin off the potato, where the brush touches the wall as you paint, or where the text appears on the screen, or your fingers touch the keys, as you type.
+Another tip is to take a brief pause at the end of each task, before you consciously begin a new task; a simple mindful breath will do.

-- Then play the second practice to explore and experience doing one thing at a time.
-Free from physical or mental interruptions.
+- Then play the second practice to explore and experience doing one thing at a time, free from physical or mental interruptions.
 In this practice, you focus your attention on parts of your body and use your wandering mind as the distraction.

 Share on Follow on